scott-hannabuss/cruise-ships-/README.md

 Now run node.js inside the repo to install the project dependencies, including Jest which will allow you to run and write tests for the project.
 If you would like to run the project's GUI, simply open the file index.html inside your browser

-Alternatively, if you would like to view the project through github pages you can do so at https://scott-hannabuss.github.io/cruise-ships-/</p>
+Alternatively, if you would like to view the GUI through github pages you can do so at https://scott-hannabuss.github.io/cruise-ships-/</p>

 <h1> Project Features </h1>